Alliant Cashback Visa® Signature Credit Card review

 Redeeming cash back

-Note, too, that your cash back expires four calendar years after it’s first earned on your December cycle date.
-For example, any cash back you earn in 2020 will expire in December of 2024.
+Any cash back you’ve earned is valid for four calendar years before expiring on your December cycle date.
+For example, any cash back that you earn in 2021 will expire in December 2025.

 Rates and fees

 Cash back cards and rewards cards often rely on some give and take when it comes to benefits and fees.
 For instance, cards with no annual fee may have a lower rewards rate, while a card with a high annual fee may have a higher rewards rate.
 The Alliant Cashback Visa Signature is more of the latter.

 The card’s annual fee is $99, but it’s waived for your first year of membership.
 It’s more than similar cash back cards, but the higher rewards rate makes it easier to earn back the amount.
 Spending $3,960 would earn you $99 in cash back, and the high spenders that this card is meant for would easily accomplish that.

 Your potential variable APR can vary widely with this card, depending on your credit history.
 The range is 12.24 percent on the low end to 22.24 percent on the high end.

 Many cards charge an average of 3 percent for foreign transaction fees, but the Alliant Cashback Visa Signature charges none, so your purchases abroad won’t cost you extra.

 The card’s balance transfer fee is 3 percent of the amount of each transfer.
 The return payment fee and late fee are both up to $27 and there is no over-limit fee.
 The cash advance fee is $10 or 3 percent of each advance, whichever is greater.